 Or, the missing person could be a college coed who was raped and murdered in a dorm room, then tossed in some makeshift-grave miles from campus.
 Some are found, and sadly, because of various reasons, some are not found.

-We have found that politics, more than science appears to be the reason why people are not found.
+We have found that politics, more than science appears to be the reason why clandestine graves are not found.
 In the quaint little town of San Luis Obispo, California that scenario is playing out right now.
-Law Enforcement officials are either bumbling, inept, stupid or just plain corrupt.

-BUSTER alerted four times near the rear left corner of his mother’s home, and Dr. Vass brought in his Inquisitor machine to detect human remains which it did.
-Not even knowing where the suspect home was located his machine triangulated to an area where BUSTER alerted four years prior.
+BUSTER alerted four times near the rear left corner of his mother’s home, and Dr. Vass brought in his Quantum Oscillation machine to discover her human remains.
+Not even knowing where the suspect home was located his newly invented machine triangulated to the area where BUSTER alerted four years prior.
 What did the sheriff do… absolutely nothing.
-And, the saga continues.

 A MULTI-LAYERED APPROACH TO FINDING CLANDESTINE GRAVES

 We offer highly trained grave detection dogs to assist in the search of clandestine graves, that are trained by the world’s best trainers to zero in on the scent of human remains.
 We also provide the very best Ground Penetrating Radar (GPR) experts to search for anomalies hidden beneath the soil or concrete.
 We provide clinical analysis of soil samples which could lead searchers to the location of a human body.